bjmllr/unnatural/README.md

 ### Unnatural::Fast

 Compares strings byte-by-byte.
-Comparison function implemented in C. Much faster than any of the pure Ruby options.
-The default, except on JRuby.
-Not available on JRuby.
+Comparison function implemented in C. Does not appear to sort unicode strings correctly.
+Much faster than any of the pure Ruby options.
+The default.

 ### Unnatural::Scan